fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

 -   **Skip-Gram model**: This model is the reverse of the CBoW model, as it tends to predict the context of a word.

-These vectors find application in a lot of NLP tasks including text generation, machine translation, speech to text, text to speech, text classification, and text similarity.

-Let\'s explore how they can be used for text similarity.
-Suppose we generated 300 dimensional vectors from words such as \"love\",
-\"adorable\", and \"hate\".
-If we find the cosine similarity between the vectors for \"love\" and \"adorable\", and \"love\" and \"hate\", we will find a higher similarity between the former pair of words than the latter.

-In the next exercise, we will train word vectors using the gensim library.
-Specifically, we\'ll be using the `Word2Vec` class.
-The `Word2Vec` class has parameters such as `documents`, `size`, `window`,
-`min_count`, and `workers`.
-Here,
-`documents` refers to the sentences that we have to provide to the class, `size` represents the length of the dense vector to represent each token, `min_count` represents the minimum count of words that can be taken into consideration when training a particular model, and `workers` represents the number of threads that are required when training a model.

-For training a model, we use the `model.train()` method.
-This method takes arguments such as `documents`, `total_examples`, and `epochs`.
-Here,
-`documents` represents the sentences, and `total_examples` represents the count of sentences, while `epochs` represents the total number of iterations over the given data.
-Finally, the trained word vectors get stored in `model.wv`, which is an instance of `KeyedVectors`.

-In order to perform basic text cleaning, before it\'s processed, we will make use of the `textcleaner` class from gensim.
-Some of the most useful functions available in `textcleaner` that we will be using are as follows:

--   `split_sentences()`: As the name suggests, this function splits the text and gets a list of sentences from the text.
--   `simple_preprocess()`: This function converts a document into a list consisting of lowercase tokens.

-Let\'s see how we can use these functions to create word vectors.

 Exercise 6.04: Training Word Vectors
 ------------------------------------